pr701/universal-watermark-disabler/README.md

 ## How does it work?
 Short answer: COM-hijacking and DLL-Proxying with inject a DLL into the ExplorerFrame.

-You can also read the article is about how this utils was researched: [Reverse-engineered the Windows Watermark Disabler](https://github.com/0xda568/Universal-Watermark-Disabler-Reverse-Engineering).
+You can also read the article is about how this utils was researched: [Reverse-engineered the Universal Watermark Disabler](https://github.com/0xda568/Universal-Watermark-Disabler-Reverse-Engineering).

 ## Issues
 The legacy implementation is incompatible with StartIsBack.